QIDITECH/QIDI_Q1_Pro/README.md

 # Documentation Guidelines

-QIDI_Q1_Pro is a server-side application designed specifically for the Q1_Pro model system, facilitating seamless interaction with its screen.
-This repository hosts our source code and offers a secure and straightforward method for updating: simply download the package file to a USB drive and perform the update locally on your device.
+Q1 Pro is a 3D printer that uses Klipper as its foundation.
+This repository is used for updates and releases for the Q1 Pro model, as well as for issue tracking.

 For convenience, QIDI provides version-specific packaged files.
 Please download the necessary compressed package file prefixed with "Q1_Pro."
-We offer several versions of the source code tailored to different needs; select the appropriate branch for download, with each branch name reflecting the corresponding version.
+Select the appropriate branch for download, with each branch name reflecting the corresponding version.

-## Update Content for Version 4.4.19
+## V4.4.21 Update Content

 **Note:** After updating, the Klipper configuration file will be replaced.
 The previous configuration file will be backed up as `printer_{datetime}.cfg`, printer recalibration will be required.

-**1.** Modified platform calibration logic

-During platform tilt calibration, the machine performs a sensorless homing downwards to ensure the heights of the left and right Z axes are consistent.

-**2.** Optimized Gcode processing logic

-We have increased the processing priority of certain Gcodes, such as SET_GCODE_OFFSET, to ensure they are executed immediately upon input.
-However, due to the presence of a move queue in the toolhead, which temporarily stores some parsed movements, the effect is not immediate.
-We plan to continue improving this in future versions.

-**3.** Added functionality to move without homing

-We have noticed that in some cases, such as when printing is unexpectedly interrupted, users may want to move the Z-axis to facilitate the removal of a broken model upon machine restart.
-Typically, this would require homing before movement, but homing can be obstructed by the model.
-Therefore, we have added the capability to move the Z-axis without homing and provided corresponding prompts.

-**4.** Fixed issues with camera loading under specific circumstances **5.** Fixed display issues with connected WiFi name
+1. Fixed slow response to filament break detection

+2. Fixed issue with configuration file not being backed up during update

+3. Adjusted silent print switch position

+4. Chamber light setting are no longer affected by the screen off state.

+5. Updated configuration file

+    Enable chamber exhaust fan by default when chamber temp set to 0.
+Board fan associated with x y motor drive instead of z axis.

 We also addressed an issue where the display of connected WiFi names containing Unicode characters appeared blank, and this has been fixed.